brencass/DynaStandard_public/README.md

 ---
 #### Install or Update in Dynamo
-Just follow the readme provided [here](https://github.com/brencass/DynaStandard_public/blob/master/Readme%20guide%20for%20DynaStandard%20Extension%20for%20use%20in%20Dynamo.pdf)
+Follow the readme provided on how to install and use [here](https://github.com/brencass/DynaStandard_public/blob/master/Readme%20guide%20for%20DynaStandard%20Extension%20for%20use%20in%20Dynamo.pdf)

+There is a packaged version ready for you on my [release page](https://github.com/brencass/DynaStandard_public/releases)